Mayor, trustees in contested village election

 “Valley Stream residents don’t feel like they have a say in their future," Stewart said.
 "That’s not right.
 We can do better."

 Kaplowitz said an empty reserve fund leaves village residents in peril.
 “What’s going to happen if the economy tanks in the next year or two?
-We will be in serious trouble," he noted.
+We will be in serious trouble," he said.

 But Thomas said residents tell him Fare and the trustees are doing a good job.